 What’s this class about?

-Well, it is an attempt to answer the question, “What would a class look like if it focused on helping students develop purpose, a healthy sense of self, and a vision for their lives?”
-We are so busy in schools getting students to comply with mandated curricula stuffed with facts that most of us forget our own purpose–Education isn’t about packing in information, it’s about planting seeds and nurturing growth.
+Well, it is an attempt to answer the question, “What would a class look like if it focused on helping students develop purpose, a healthy sense of self, and a vision for their lives?…If learning were driven by the search for meaning rather than mandate?”
+We are so busy in schools getting students to comply with rules and consume curricula stuffed with forgettable often irrelevant facts that most students never have a chance to pursue purposeful, meaningful learning.

 Purpose is at the core of this class, as evidenced by our use of Project Wayfinder–A purpose-based learning curriculum out of Stanford.
 (Visit the site.
 I implore you!
 I cannot say enough about what they’ve created…but here are four blog posts where I’ve tried.)

-Here’s my road map, at least as I see it in year 1, week 2:
+Here’s my road map, at least as I saw it in year 1, week 2:

 We’re taking this trip because the world is changing faster than we’ve been able to keep up.
 Our work in NOVA Lab is to provide the space and the Deep Time to allow students to think, create, and establish themselves as purposeful learners whose work has an impact not only on them personally, but on larger communities.